Akash051004/Akash051004/README.md

 # 💫 About Me:
-I am currently pursuing my undergraduate in btech in cse<br>iI am a AI/ML enginee
+I am currently pursuing my undergraduate in btech in cse<br>I am a AI/ML enginee

 ## 🌐 Socials: